-Chromicent’s core competencies lie in development and validation of chromatographic methods.
+Chromicent’s core competence lies in the development and validation of chromatographic analysis methods.

-QbD is based on a systematic approach that combines chromatography modelling with experiment planning.
-The concept of method development and validation engineered by Chromicent complies with the ICH Q8 guideline and meets all necessary requirements for marketing approval.
+QbD is based on a systematic approach that combines chromatographic modelling with statistical experimental design.
+The method development and validation concept developed by Chromicent meets the requirements of the ICH Guideline ICH Q8 and fulfills all requirements for approval.

-The result of method development by QbD is more than a method.
+The result of the method development using QbD is more than just a method.
 It is a quality tool.

 „All phases in the life of a product from the initial development through marketing until the product’s discontinuation.“ (ICH Q8)